-Joe Blevis is a mentor, naturalist, survivalist, and tracker, and is a certified Wilderness First Responder (WFR).
-For the last 5 years, he has been working with children, adults, and families helping them reconnect with the natural world.
+Joe Blevis, the founder of Winding Water Earth Skills, is a mentor, naturalist, survivalist, and tracker, as well as a passionate woodworker and certified Wilderness First Responder (WFR).
+He works with children, adults, and families, helping them reconnect with the natural world.
 Originally from New Jersey, Joe discovered his passion for earth living skills while living in Montana, and eventually pursued that passion by becoming a student of Tom Brown Jr. and the Tracker School in 2009.
-After finishing a full-time internship at the Tracker School, he began to work with other primitive skills programs across the country, such as Twin Eagles Wilderness School, The Children of the Earth Foundation, and the Whidbey Institute.
+After finishing a full-time internship at the Tracker School, he worked with other primitive skills programs across the country, such as Twin Eagles Wilderness School, The Children of the Earth Foundation, and the Whidbey Institute.

-Over the last several years, Joe has lead classes with homeschoolers, private and public schools, and summer camps.
+Joe leads classes with homeschoolers, private and public schools, and summer camps.
 He has created programs such as "The Primitive Living Skills" series at the Nature Place Day Camp in NY, and "Forest Fridays" in NJ, to encourage children and adults to develop life long skills and a relationship to the earth.
 Joe's style of teaching encourages people of all ages and backgrounds to step out of their comfort zone and explore new things, while maintaining a healthy awareness in their everyday lives.
-As a teacher, his goal is to pass down these ancient skills, accompanied by a sense of wonder, curiosity, reverence, and connection to the Earth.
+As a teacher, his goal is to pass down these skills, accompanied by a sense of wonder, curiosity, reverence, and connection to the Earth.

 Schedule a Private Class or Program